Distract Large Language Models for Automatic Jailbreak Attack

 \section{Related Work}

-\paragraph{LLMs and safety alignment} Recent advances of large language models have greatly improved the performance on various natural language processing tasks, such as text classification, question answering and reasoning, which makes it possible for a series of real-world applications.
-However, the LLMs have to be trustworthy and safe when applied in the real-world.
-Researchers explore different approaches to align the LLMs with human preference and avoid misuse and harm.
-Reinforcement learning from human feedback \cite[RLHF]{ouyang2022training} first trains a reward model on a human preference dataset and then optimizes the LLMs to find a policy that maximizes the learned reward.
-Reinforcement learning from AI feedback \cite[RLAIF]{bai2022constitutional,lee2023rlaif} proposes to use LLM-labeled preference data as well as human-labeled preference data to jointly optimize for safety alignment.
-Direct preference optimization \cite[DPO]{rafailov2023direct} directly optimizes the LLMs for the policy that aligns with the preferences best with a classification training objective.
-The aligned models are expected to follow human values to be safe and trustworthy, and generate helpful and harmless responses.
+\paragraph{LLMs and safety alignment} Recent advances of LLMs have greatly improved performance across various NLP tasks, paving the way for numerous real-world applications.
+However, it is crucial to ensure that these LLMs are trustworthy and safe when applied in real-world.
+Researchers explore approaches to align the LLMs with human preference and avoid misuse and harm.
+Reinforcement learning from human feedback \citep{ouyang2022training} first trains a reward model on a human preference dataset and then optimizes the LLMs to find a policy that maximizes the learned reward.
+Reinforcement learning from AI feedback \citep{bai2022constitutional,lee2023rlaif} proposes to use LLM-labeled preference data as well as human-labeled preference data to jointly optimize for safety alignment.
+Direct preference optimization \citep{rafailov2023direct} directly optimizes LLMs for the policy that aligns with the preferences best with a classification training objective.
+The aligned LLMs are expected to follow human values to be safe and trustworthy, and generate helpful and harmless responses.